 What is a Conforming Loan?

-A conforming loan is a conventional home loan that is under a limit set by the Federal Housing Finance Agency (FHFA).
-Being a conforming loan means that your mortgage can be purchased by Fannie Mae or Freddie Mac, which are regulated by the FHFA.
-If your home loan amount is over FHFA’s conforming loan limits, your mortgage is considered to be a jumbo loan.
-Conforming loans offer lower mortgage interest rates compared to jumbo loans.
+A conforming loan starts as a conventional home loan, which is a loan that is under the limit set by the Federal Housing Finance Agency (FHFA).
+A conforming loan means that your mortgage is purchased by one of two FHFA-regulated agencies, Fannie Mae or Freddie Mac.
+If your home loan amount is over FHFA’s conforming loan limits, your mortgage is considered a jumbo loan and cannot be purchased by these agencies.
+Conforming loans offer lower mortgage rates compared to jumbo loans.

-When you get a home loan from a mortgage lender, such as a bank or credit union, what the lender is doing is originating a home loan.
-They may service your loan, which means that you make your monthly mortgage payments to them, but they could choose to sell your underlying mortgage off to another financial institution at the same time.
-If your mortgage is sold to a third party, the lien is held by that third party.
-Your mortgage lender will still service your loan, so who you make mortgage payments to won’t change, but the party that owns the mortgage will change.
+When you get a home loan from a mortgage lender, such as a bank or credit union, the lender is originating a home loan.
+If they service your loan, you make your monthly mortgage payments to them, but they could sell your underlying mortgage to another financial institution at the same time.
+If your mortgage is sold to a third party, the lien on your property is held by that third party.
+You will still make mortgage payments to the same lender because they are responsible for servicing the loan, but the party that owns the mortgage will change.

-A lender might sell home loans in order to receive back money that they can then use to lend out to other home loans.
-This allows the lender to originate and service home loans, while not needing to tie up money into the loans.
+A lender might sell home loans to liquidate your mortgage into money that can be used to finance other home purchases.
+This allows the lender to originate and service home loans without needing the financial capital to support all home purchases simultaneously.

 How do conforming loans work?

 Fannie Mae and Freddie Mac are government-sponsored enterprises that purchase home loans.
-The FHFA regulates Fannie Mae and Freddie Mac by only allowing them to purchase mortgages that are under a certain limit.
-This limit is called the conforming loan limit (CLL).
-By purchasing mortgages and taking on the full risk associated with the loan lent out, Fannie Mae and Freddie Mac require mortgage lenders to follow certain guidelines to help ensure that lenders aren’t just originating risky loans.
+You need to apply for these loans from regular lenders approved by the FHFA and then your lender will sell the mortgage to Fannie Mae or Freddie Mac.
+If your mortgage is sold to them, you will qualify for lower mortgage rates since the risk is moved from your lender to the government-sponsored agency.
+While you still make monthly mortgage payments to your original lender, Fannie Mae or Freddie Mac will own the mortgage.
+The FHFA regulates Fannie Mae and Freddie Mac by only allowing them to purchase mortgages that meet certain requirements, like the maximum loan limit also known as the conforming loan limit (CLL), which puts a limit on how much lenders can loan out per home buyer.
+By purchasing mortgages and taking on the full risk associated with the loan lent out, Fannie Mae and Freddie Mac require mortgage lenders to follow certain guidelines to help ensure that they are not originating risky loans.

 Conforming Loan Limits 2021